GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
+> ### If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.
 >
-> ~ *Danny Hillis*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts